Documentary Film Photography with a Slow and Intentional Approach

 I believe no wedding, elopement, union, or ceremony must look a certain way to hold value.

-Integrity, humor, service, high-quality work, kindness, hope, & creativity are the values I look to as a guiding light in my business.
+Integrity, humor, service, high-quality work, kindness, hope, courage, & creativity are the values I look to as a guiding light in my business.

 I invest wholeheartedly in the people I photograph, offering support before, during, and after each session, wedding, or elopement.

 My work is a reflection of that dedication.
-I craft images that speak to the heart of each couple’s unique story.
+I craft images that speak to the heart of each coupleโs unique story.